Dharshinipriya-2024/Dharshini-s-Portfolio/README.md

-# 🌐 Personal Portfolio Website
+# 🌐 Dharshini's Portfolio Website

 Welcome to my personal portfolio website!
 This portfolio showcases my skills, education, projects, and contact information as an aspiring Software Developer.